 The state offers several social services that focus on renters and homeowners.
 Programs can help with paying rent and deposits, as well as offer eviction prevention.
 Homeowners can qualify for foreclosure help and mediation.
 Read more Connecticut housing assistance.

 Assistance for Disabled in Connecticut

 Departments, including Social Services and Rehabilitation Services, help residents with a disability.
 Programs include medications, financial aid for bills and rent, food, home care, and respite for caregivers.
 Several other resources can help with basic needs.
-Click more information.
+Find details on disability help in Connecticut.

 Temporary Family Assistance

 A cash assistance grant program that helps pay for both special and basic needs.
 Funds are paid to recipients of Jobs First.
 800-842-1508